 The park has several main areas of attractions and shops.
 It is very large and it is almost impossible to see and try all the rides and shows in one day.
 One way to try and accomplish this impossible feat it to buy Fast Lane tickets.
 Fast lane ticket holders have a separate queue and it is usually empty.
 Another way is to go during the week, but crowds and queues on any particular day are unpredictable.

 Step back in time and experience life as it used to be in the old west.
-Ghost town has many shops and relicts from a long gone era.
-You can find craftsmen working on their crafts, a one room school house, a museum, a jail house, a few shops and food stands and a stage coach that takes you around the park.
+Ghost town has many shops and relics from a long gone era.
+You can find craftsmen working on their crafts, a one-room schoolhouse, a museum, a jailhouse, a few shops and food stands and a stagecoach that takes you around the park.